What's new in GSMMO?

 GAMMO can now get the sender's email address from the message's internet headers even if it's missing from the sender field in Outlook.

 - Removed ClientLogin API support, as the API is deprecated.
 This means that users can now only authenticate using the browser with OAuth.

 - Removed the incorrect request to copy the authorization code during the authorization flow.
 The prompt now only asks the user to switch back to the application after authorizing access.

-- Fixed an issue where re-migrating secondary calendars would fail if the user had deleted the calendar in Google Apps.
+- Fixed an issue where re-migrating secondary calendars would fail if the user had deleted the calendar in G Suite.

 - Fixed issue where the -noenable_label_prefixes command line option was not respected when using the GUI.

 - The command line option -noenable_label_prefixes was renamed to -noenable_label_prefix to be consistent with Google Apps Migration for Microsoft® Exchange (GAMME).

 - Fixed a crash that would happen if the password dialog was cancelled when performing a PST migration.